laravel-enso/documentation/docs/frontend/accessories.md

 - `query` - `string`, optional, default '', addresses filtering search query string

+##### Customization

+If you need to customize the address card, you may also pass a different template using the 'address' slot, provided for this purpose.

+Also, when declaring custom fields in the address form template, respective slots will be be generated in the `AddressForm` component, so you may also add further form customizations.

+As an example of such customization, you may take a look at the [RoAddresses](https://github.com/laravel-enso/RoAddresses) package and the `RoAddress.vue` component.

 #### AddressesCard.vue

 `Addresses` in a `Card` with some additional options